George Weston Limited: Post-war

 The post-war years saw tremendous growth as the company continued to diversify its holdings not only in terms of consumer products but also with a concerted move into retailing.
 In 1948, the company bought William Neilson Limited of Toronto, Ontario, Canada's largest chocolate and ice cream maker.
 A year earlier, Garfield Weston struck a deal to acquire a block of 100,000 shares of Loblaw Groceterias Co.
 Limited, one of the country's leading supermarket chains By 1953, George Weston Limited had established majority control.
 Three years later, the company announced it had purchased a 25 percent stake in Chicago-based National Tea Co., a large U.S. supermarket chain with more than 700 stores.
 By the early 1960s, it had gained controlling interest in National through subsidiary Loblaw Companies Limited.
+In 1966, Howardsgate Holdings, owners of Britain and Europe's largest operator of supermarkets, Fine Fare, was purchased from another Weston family business, DICOA, before being sold back to Associated British Foods.